FluSightNetwork/cdc-flusight-ensemble/README.md

 ### Licensed use of submissions

-For teams who choose the "participants_only" or "public" license for their submissions, their submissions will be available to the designated group for use in related research projects.
-Teams who make their forecasts available should not expect to receive authorship in publications that use their forecast files, although the ensemble organizers request that a citation or other formal acknowledgment be provided when one party uses a team's forecasts.
+Upon registration for the challenge, teams will choose to make their predictions either anonymously or with attribution.
+All forecasts will be made publicly available under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-[Add something here about fair use for submissions that were provided with different licenses.]
+Teams who participate should not expect to receive authorship in publications that use their forecast files, although the ensemble organizers request that a citation or other formal acknowledgment be provided when anyone uses a team's forecasts.